Clemson’s D.J. Uiagalelei continuing proud tradition of Polynesian quarterbacks

 “It means a whole lot,” Dave Uiagalelei said, noting a lot of Polynesian friends and relatives who texted him reporting tears.
 And as it spreads across the land, D.J.
 Uiagalelei said, “There’s not a lot of Polynesian quarterbacks in the South, and I think being a Polynesian quarterback here at Clemson, probably one of the first Polynesians ever to come to Clemson, to come to the South, besides Tua, so I mean, definitely I think it’s a big thing, just to show us Polynesians, we don’t have to play in (only) the Pac-12, we can play different places.”

-The further erosion of barriers reinforces something Ma’a Tanuvasa, the former defensive end from the Denver Broncos’ Super Bowl teams of the late 1990s, said right after that Alabama-Georgia game: “I think it’s only going to get better for kids who are younger than these guys.”
+The further erosion of barriers reinforces something Ma’a Tanuvasa, the former defensive end from the Denver Broncos’ Super Bowl teams of the late 1990s, said right after that Alabama-Georgia game: “It’s only going to get better for kids who are younger than these guys.”
 He and Sapolu serve on the board of directors of the Polynesian Football Hall of Fame, formed in 2014 and based in Hawaii, with an inaugural class included Navy Coach Ken Niumatalolo, former Washington Football Team linebacker Kurt Gouveia, and the late linebacker Junior Seau.

 That thing looks like it’s going to get awfully crowded.